Redmi Note 4

-The Xiaomi Redmi Note 4 is the fourth smartphone under the Redmi Note series developed by Xiaomi Inc. It is a part of Xiaomi's budget Redmi smartphone lineup.
-It has two variants : The older version sold as Redmi Note 4 is powered by a Deca-core Mediatek MT6797 Helio X20 SOC.
+The Xiaomi Redmi Note 4 is the fourth smartphone under the Redmi Note series developed by Xiaomi Inc. It is a part of Xiaomi's budget Redmi smartphone line-up.
+It has two variants: The older version sold as Redmi Note 4 is powered by a Deca-core MediaTek MT6797 Helio X20 SOC.
 The upgraded version, sold both as Redmi Note 4X and Redmi Note 4 (where MTK version was not released) is powered by an Octa-core MSM8953 Qualcomm Snapdragon 625 SoC.
 The Redmi Note 4 was succeeded by Redmi Note 5.

 History

 In January 2017, the Snapdragon version of the Xiaomi Redmi Note 4 or Xiaomi Redmi Note 4X became the company's first major launch.
-It came with 2GB RAM + 32GB eMMC, 3GB RAM + 16 or 32GB eMMC and 4GB RAM + 64GB eMMC variants.
-The phone sports a 5.5-inch Full HD IPS display (1080 x 1920 resolution), translating to a pixel density of 401ppi.
-The display also promises to have contrast ratio of 1000:1 and 72% coverage of NTSC colour gamut.
+It came with 2 GB RAM + 32 GB eMMC, 3 GB RAM + 16 or 32 GB eMMC and 4 GB RAM + 64 GB eMMC variants.
+The phone sports a 5.5-inch Full HD IPS display (1080×1920 resolution), translating to a pixel density of 401 PPI.
+The display also promises to have a contrast ratio of 1000:1 and 72% coverage of NTSC colour gamut.

-On February the 14th 2017, alongside the Chinese release of the Redmi Note 4X, Xiaomi released a limited edition set of the phone featuring Hatsune Miku.
+On February 14, 2017, alongside the Chinese release of the Redmi Note 4X, Xiaomi released a limited edition set of the phone featuring Hatsune Miku.
 The set contained a customized box, the phone, a power bank and a protective case.

-In October 2017, Lei Jun announced that the sales of Redmi Note 4X exceeded 20 million units globally and its reputation was good.
+In October 2017, Lei Jun announced that the sales of Redmi Note 4X exceeded 20 million units globally.

 The company announced that as many as 9,624,110 units of Redmi Note 4 were sold in India in 2017 and that it was one of their best-selling smartphones in the last quarter of 2017.

 The device sold over 10 Million units in India alone.

+The company discontinued the smartphone's sale in favor of the successors Redmi 5 and Redmi Note 5.